caberger/leocloud/README.md

 The rest is straight forward:
 - you can use a docker-compose.yml file on the server to run your application.
-- you should add a systemctl service file to automatically start that docker-compose on system boot.
+- you should add a systemctl service file to automatically start that docker-compose on system boot, stop it before pulling the images and start it after pulling.